If you own a home, it’s likely the biggest asset to your name — and its value has likely risen in the past year.

-“A home equity loan is a loan where a homeowner is able to borrow money from a bank and the equity in their home serves as collateral to the loan,” is how Elliott Pepper, CPA, CFP and co-founder of Northbrook Financial, defines the term.
+A home equity loan is a fixed-rate installment loan secured by your house.
+“A homeowner is able to borrow money from a bank, and the equity in their home serves as collateral to the loan,” says Elliott Pepper, CPA, CFP, and co-founder of Northbrook Financial.

 How Does a Home Equity Loan Work?

 A home equity loan lets you borrow against your home equity, which is calculated as the difference between your home’s market value and the remaining balance on your mortgage.
 You can usually borrow up to a certain percentage of your equity — the exact value depends on your lender’s requirements — and your house acts as collateral for the loan.
 This means that if you default, your lender could foreclose on your house.

 A home equity loan has a set loan term, usually five to 30 years, and a fixed interest rate.
 You’ll receive the full loan amount (minus any origination fees) when you take out the loan, and pay it back, with interest, in fixed monthly payments over the course of the loan term.

 In general, home equity loans tend to have lower interest rates than personal loans and credit cards, as home equity loans are less risky for the lender because they’re secured debt.
 Your exact interest rate will be determined by factors such as your credit score, your loan term and loan amount, and your lender.
 You can make sure you get the best rate by shopping around with multiple lenders to find the best deal.

 Shop around with multiple lenders in order to get the best rate.
 Be sure to pay attention to fees and closing costs in addition to the interest rate.

 Home equity loans often come with fees and closing costs ranging from 2% to 5% of the loan amount.
 Common fees include application fees, appraisal fees, title search fees, and attorney and notary fees.
 Be sure to also look at the fees and other costs, in addition to the interest rate, when you compare lenders.